WebAssembly/spec/proposals/multi-memory/Overview.md

 * Add an optional `memidx` immediate that defaults to 0 if absent (for backwards compatibility).
 In the case of loads and stores, this index must occur before the optional alignment and offset immediates.

-* In the case of copy, two optional `memidx` immediates are added, representing the source memory index and destination memory index respectively.
+* In the case of copy, two optional `memidx` immediates are added, denoting the destination and source memory, respectively.
 These optional indexes must both be present to specify a source and destintaion memory, or both be absent to default to 0.

 ### Modules